 Clothing can have a big impact on anyone’s comfort level outdoors, so make sure your senior is dressed in lightweight attire when outdoors.
 This should include items which do not absorb moisture or stick to the skin, and if appropriate, items which leave some areas of the body open, so as to benefit from air flow.

 Caring for a loved one can be overwhelming, no matter the season.
-If you are looking for senior health care or home care in the Phoenix area, contact us today.
+If you are looking for senior home care arizona, contact us today.
 We have home health care options that can be tailored to your needs and budget.